mauritssilvis/challenges/java/README.md

 ## 1. Status

-Currently, Java solutions are available to challenges in the categories shown below.
+Currently, Java solutions are available to challenges in the following categories.
 Note that I solved all these challenges using [IntelliJ IDEA](#22-intellij-idea).

 ### Maven